Skip to main content

 The Nitro Hypervisor - the hardware layer managed by AWS - produces attestation documents for each enclave.
 These are CBOR-encoded, COSE-signed documents that include the PCR0 value, definitively identifying the exact code running inside the enclave.

 The hypervisor's signatures can be verified through the certificate chain leading to the AWS root certificate.
-This means anyone can verify that:
+Once verified, an attestation document confirms:

-1. The enclave is running on genuine AWS Nitro hardware
+1. The enclave is running on genuine AWS Nitro Enclave hardware

-2. The code inside the enclave matches a specific, known hash
+2. The code inside the enclave matches a specific, known PCR0 hash

 Reproducible Builds